Hagin, Kenneth E.

 Luffley Cafe (cafe in Murwillumbah, NSW, Australia)

-More Questions from Rin Tin Tin (tape message, said to be periodically interrupted
+More Questions from Rin Tin Tin (tape message, the other side of the

-by giggling fits)
+interrupted by giggling fits)

 Hinduism.